heberjs/isdi-bootcamp-202402/staff/heber-sanchez/project/doc/README.md

 - i can register in special url for managers (and wait for acceptance from root)
 - once accepted, i can register the field (only once)
 - As root:
-- i can login
-- i can list registered managers
-- i can accept a manager
-- i can disable a manager
-- i can delete a manager
 - i can create matches with calendar
 - i can list matches with calendar in field